sebhtml/biosal/README.md

 | Queue | Each worker has a work queue and a message queue | struct bsal_fifo |
 | Worker Pool | A set of available workers inside a node | struct bsal_worker_pool |

-## Implementation of the runtime system
+# Implementation of the runtime system

 The code has to be formulated in term of actors.
+Actors are executes inside a controlled environment managed by the Thorium engine, which is a runtime system.
 An actor has a name, and does something when it receives a message.
 A message is however first received by a node.
 The node prepares a work and gives it to a worker_pool.
 The worker pool